apache/couchdb/src/docs/src/ddocs/mango.rst

 In addition to :ref:`map/reduce views <viewfun>`, CouchDB supports an expressive query system called Mango.

-The mango system consists of two major concepts:
+Mango consists of two major concepts:

 * Selectors, which are the queries, and are passed to the mango endpoints
 * Indexes, which are a specialization of design docs used in mango queries